 Similarly to a phone contract, whether it’s cheaper or not will depend on your lifestyle.
 Do you really need the latest handset on the market, or is your current one still working?

 If it’s still in good condition and you don’t feel any need to change it up, then you can easily switch the old SIM out for the new one on a different contract.
 Not only is this far cheaper, it’s also more sustainable — the less electronic waste we create, the better!

 If you use your phone infrequently, a pay as you go SIM might be the way to go.
 You can top up what you need so you only pay for exactly what you use.
 But if you use your phone often, it could be cheaper to have a monthly contract.

 Paying monthly with no upfront cost can be beneficial.
 You can get your new phone immediately without needing to have the funds right away, and the monthly installments can be more manageable.
 But you might actually end up paying more in the long run.
 If you want to find out, try comparing the total cost of the monthly payments with the equivalent upfront cost.
 If it turns out that the monthly option is more expensive, then buying the handset and choosing a SIM only deal may work out cheaper.

 With so many different types of deals available, getting the most for your money means getting a plan that fits your lifestyle, so you only spend precisely what you need to.

 Whether your phone bills are becoming unmanageable or you’ve just been hit with an unexpected data charge you can’t afford, Salad Money has your back.
-We offer small, personal loans to NHS and public sector workers to help you get back on your feet, and free financial education to keep you up and running.
+We offer small, personal loans to workers to help you get back on your feet, and free financial education to keep you up and running.
 To find out more, get in touch today.